jack-willturner/compilerconstruction/README.md

 # Running the tests
 Just run `make` to run the latest set of tests.
-This will build the parser and evaluator and run the test programs through both.
+This will build the parser and optimiser and run the test programs through both.
+Use the tag `run_all` to run all of the previous tests.

 # Assignment 1: Parsing